-This course deals with special problems in the student's area of interest.
+(6E) This course deals with special problems in the student's area of interest.
 Emphasis is placed on design, technique and results.
 Upon completion, the student will be able to produce professional quality photographs in one particular area of photography.

-ART 263 MUSEUM PRACTICE I (2-8E) PREREQUISITE: Permission of instructor
+ART 263 MUSEUM PRACTICE I (2-8E) 1-4 credits PREREQUISITE: Permission of instructor